karbassi/Custom-Form-Elements/README.md

 Custom Form Elements
 ====================

 A lightweight custom form styler for radio, checkbox and select elements.

-Radio and Checkboxes have four states rather than just two
+Radio and Checkboxes have four states rather than just two.

-Developed by Ali Karbassi, [http://karbassi.com](http://karbassi.com)

-Inspired by Ryan Fait, [http://ryanfait.com](http://ryanfait.com)
+Developed by [Ali Karbassi](http://karbassi.com) and inspired by [Ryan Fait](http://ryanfait.com).

 This project lives on GitHub: [http://github.com/karbassi/Custom-Form-Elements](http://github.com/karbassi/Custom-Form-Elements)